guriosam/github_users/README.md

   2.1 PATH
     Change this one to where you want to save the data.

-    *WARNING*

-    You have to put the buggy_users.csv in this path.

   2.2 CURL

       If you're a LINUX/MAC USER, just change it to "curl".